killermann/Problematic-Activism/content/blog/introduction-to-problematic-activism-blog/index.md

 categories: "Meta"
 ---

-Why a another blog, in addition to [the book](https://problematicactivism.com)?
+Why another blog, in addition to [the book](https://problematicactivism.com)?
 Why now?
 Why should you read this, and why in the hell would I want to take the time to write it?
 Or to step into the internet Hellmouth that writing it necessitates?

 These are all the questions I was asking myself this past weekend, as this idea started to materialize.